 So getting people in the right slots, and making sure you dig up the gems from your own back yard, is imperative to make the breakthrough.

-I can’t wait to see what’s possible for you when you start applying emotional intelligence to your positions in banking…because not only will the sales people begin to perform, but everyone in the organization, when properly assessed, put into the right slots, will perform so much better.
+I can’t wait to see what’s possible for you when you start applying emotional intelligence to your positions in banking.
+Not only will the salespeople begin to perform, but everyone in the organization, when properly assessed, put into the right slots, will perform so much better.